brutalpixie/BookCoach/index.md

 But if you're not committed to the work, it won't work.
 Writing books is hard work, so know that ahead of time.

+### Whoa, man, I can't afford that!

+Lucky for you, there's another option.
+By joining a Group List, you'll pay $116 AUD per month and join a monthly group call with five others.
+If you have 4 keen friends, it's a great option.

+PRO: It's cheaper
+CON: Waiting sucks, and you don't get personal attention to help you grow as an artist.

 ### Who is my coach?

 Your coach is [Leticia Mooney](http://biodagar.com/about), who describes herself as a 'born writer'.
 She is a professional writer & editor by training; she has owned a publishing house, and produced books for herself and others.